Rates and Frequently Asked Questions...

 Out of Network: If you receive any Out of Network (OON) benefits from your insurance coverage, we can offer a monthly “superbill” receipt at the end of each month with the appropriate details for you to request reimbursement from your insurance carrier if applicable.
 If this is something you would require before starting therapy, please check with your insurance company to see if OON benefits are an option for you.
 We find that this benefits most of our clients in some capacity, so it is worth checking with your insurance company for your options.

-Insurance: Dr. Gurash is currently an in-network behavioral health provider for Kaiser Permanente Colorado.
+Insurance: We are an in-network behavioral health provider for Kaiser Permanente Colorado, Aetna, and First Health Network.

 Victims Compensation: If you or a family member are the victim of a crime, you may be eligible for services as part of victim’s compensation.
-Dr. Gurash can provide victims therapy through this resource in Douglas and Jefferson Counties.
+We can provide victims therapy through this resource in Douglas and Jefferson Counties.

 Here are some questions we recommend asking your insurance company prior to scheduling: Does my insurance plan cover mental health benefits?
 Do I have a limit on how many sessions I can have in a calendar year, and if so how many sessions are allowed?
 Do I have any Out of Network (OON) reimbursement benefits and if I provide a superbill to insurance from my provider will they honor this?
 Do I have a deductible I have to meet first and if so, have I met it?
 Finally, do I need a written referral from a primary care physician prior to accessing mental health services?